MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 - AppGatewaySubnet: Hosts Application Gateway WAF2
 - AzureBastionSubnet: Azure Bastion

-The AKS cluster uses a user-defined managed identity to create additional resources, like load balancers and managed disks in Azure.
+The Azure Kubernetes Service (AKS) cluster uses a user-defined managed identity to create additional resources, like load balancers and managed disks in Azure.
 The ARM template allows you to deploy an AKS cluster with the following features:

 - [Container Storage Interface (CSI) drivers for Azure disks and Azure Files](/azure/aks/csi-storage-drivers)
 - [AKS-managed AAD integration](/azure/aks/managed-aad)